Strategies to Prevent a Picky Eater

 If your goldendoodle suddenly stops eating like their usual food-loving self, it could be more than picky behavior.
 Dental pain, upset stomachs, or underlying health issues should be ruled out by a vet.

 You’re raising a happy, healthy dog—not a canine Gordon Ramsay.
-Keep things consistent, calm, and a little bit boring (in a good way), and you’ll avoid creating a pint-sized diva at dinnertime.
+Keep things consistent, calm, and a little bit boring (in a good way).
+This approach will help you avoid creating a pint-sized diva at dinnertime.

 Comments